Schema Markup

 Interpreting the Data

-You’ll also find Enhancement reports which provide a breakdown of the health of individual rich results and their associated URLs.
+You’ll also find Enhancement reports which provide a breakdown of the health of individual rich results and their associated URLs, which we will discuss in detail later in the “Monitoring Rich Results with Enhancement Reports” section.

 Date Range